Mock modular Eisenstein series with Nebentypus: Introduction and statement of results

 The weight $k=2$ case is particularly interesting.
 Hecke obtained a modification of $G_2(\tau)$ which establishes that

 is a weight 2 harmonic Maa{\ss} form.
-Therefore, we may view $E_2(\tau):=1-24\sum_{n=1}^{\infty}\sigma_1(n)q^n$ as a ``mock modular form'', the holomorphic part of the nonholomorphic modular form $E_2^{*}(\tau)$.
+Therefore, we may view $E_2(\tau):=1-24\sum_{n=1}^{\infty}\sigma_1(n)q^n$ as a ``mock modular form'', the holomorphic part of the nonholomorphic modular form $E_2^{*}(\tau)$ (see for instance \cite[Section 6.1]{AMSColloq} for more details).
 In view of this example, it is natural to ask whether there are further divisor functions which arise naturally in the theory of mock modular forms.
 We show that this is indeed the case for the generating functions of certain twisted ``small divisors'' summatory functions.
 In particular, we shall associate these functions with Shimura's weight 1/2 and 3/2 theta functions.

 To make this precise, suppose that $\psi \! \pmod {f_{\psi}}$ is a primitive Dirichlet character with conductor $f_\psi>1$.
 We then define $\lambda_{\psi}:=(1-\psi(-1))/2$, so that $\lambda_{\psi}=0$ (resp. $\lambda_{\psi}=1$) if $\psi$ is even (resp. odd).
 The corresponding Shimura theta function \cite{Shimura} of weight $\lambda_{\psi}+\frac{1}{2}$ on $\Gamma_0(4 f_{\psi}^2)$ with Nebentypus $\psi$ is defined as